 During this assessment method, the independent assessor must ask a minimum of 4 questions, based on 2 scenarios (minimum 2 questions per scenario), which will require extended answers.
 Independent assessors must use the question bank as a source for questioning and are expected to use their professional judgment to tailor those questions appropriately.
+Where the apprentice is unfamiliar with processes, risks, products, or services relevant to the scenario, they are permitted to use examples from their own experience to demonstrate how they would deal with a similar issue within their own field.
 Follow up questions are permitted where clarification is required.